dunglas/symfony-docker/README.md

     with Zend OPcache v7.2.8, Copyright (c) 1999-2018, by Zend Technologies with Xdebug v2.6.0, Copyright (c) 2002-2018, by Derick Rethans
 ```

+### Note for linux users

+If you work on linux and cannot edit some of the project files right after the first installation, you can run `docker-compose run --rm app chown -R $(id -u):$(id -g) .` to set yourself as owner of the project files that were created by the docker container.

 ## Credits